 Many of us have a sense that the old is dying, but the new is yet to be born.
 The institutions we’ve relied on to make sense of the world are unravelling at an ever faster rate, assaulted by new technologies and renewed tribalism.
 We now find ourselves in a 'post-truth' world that clouds our connection to purpose and meaning.

 We are living through an accelerating and momentous shift in the human story, one that will test us to our limits.
-Rebel Wisdom has been exploring this new landscape for the last two years, finding the most insightful and pioneering thinkers to plot a path forward.
+Rebel Wisdom has been exploring this new landscape since its inception, trying to find the most insightful and pioneering thinkers to plot a path forward.
 At the same time, we've been running transformational retreats and live events in which we create a space for inner development work.
 We've discovered that what's needed isn't just a shift in what we know, but in how we know, and who we are.
 We need to reconnect to the innate human capacities that have been blunted and manipulated by the modern world.

 This course is designed to help you unlock those capacities.
 It’s about developing your skill as a sensemaker - because if we don't know how to make sense of the world, we don't know where to put our focus or what direction to go in.

 This course will give you an essential toolkit of skills to help you make sense of complexity, collaborate with others, understand yourself more fully and explore collective intelligence.
 We will begin by developing the qualities and abilities we as individuals need to increase our sovereignty – a deep but flexible connection to yourself, one that allows you to make your own decisions and take responsibility for your life, while still staying deeply receptive to the world.